rubrikinc/rubrik-extension-for-vcd/README.md

 ## vCD Pre-Requisites

 * vCD Instance must be running vCD 9.1.0.2 - This is required due to earlier versions not supporting RxJS and HTTPClient.
-* The VMWare Lifecycle Management Plugin should be installed and accessible - See section 'VMWare LCM' for installation steps
+* The VMware Lifecycle Management Plugin should be installed and accessible - See section 'VMware LCM' for installation steps

 ## Rubrik Pre-Requisites